apohllo/nlp/9-neural.md

    2. For DPR you should use [Polish question] and [Polish context] encoders.
 3. Pre-process all documents from the set of Polish bills (used in the previous exercises), byt splitting them into individual articles:
-   1. You can apply a simple heuristic that searches for `Art.` at the beginnign of the processed line, to identify the apricle passage.
+   1. You can apply a simple heuristic that searches for `Art.` at the beginnign of the processed line, to identify the passages.
    2. Assing identifiers to the passages by combining the file name with the article id.
    3. There might be repeated identifiers, since we use a heuristic.
-You should ignore that problem -- just make sure that the you load only one passage with a specific id.
+You should ignore that problem - just make sure that you load only one passage with a specific id.
 3. Load the passages from previous point to the document stores described in point 2.
 4. Randomly select 100 passages that do not describe an amendment (you can manually reject the amendments).
 5. Invent 30 factual questions based directly on 30 distinct passages that you have selected.
 The larger number of